Time Line Graphs

 If there is more data collected than we can show on a timeline graph (for example, if you’ve got 48 hours worth of data, but have your graph scale set to “10 minutes”), you can click (and hold down) your mouse button on the graph, and drag it back and forth.
 This allows you to move back in history and examine the samples during those times.

-The scroll wheel on your mouse also works some magic with the timeline graphs.
-If you click on a graph and scroll down, you’ll move back on the time graph, scrolling up will move the graph forward.
+On Windows, if you click on a graph and scroll down, you’ll move back on the time graph, scrolling up will move the graph forward.
 If you click the scroll wheel, scrolling up or down will toggle through the time period options on the graph (so you can basically zoom in, or zoom out using this method).
+On Mac, with a magic mouse you can hold a left click and scroll to zoom in/out on the timeline graph.

 If you’re using PingPlotter for long-term monitoring, you may sometimes run across a situation where your network was effected by something you know about (power outage, big file download, that time you threw your router out the window, etc).
 You may also run into situations that you don’t control, but know the cause of (or can speculate on).
 Being able to take notes about these situations and tie it to your data can prove to be very, very helpful.